moviedo/cashier/README.md

 ## Tests

 Run `npm install` to install all dependencies and then run `npm run test` to run the unit tests.
 These should all pass if your solution has been implemented correctly.

-Good luck!

-## License

-At CodeScreen, we strongly value the integrity and privacy of our assessments.
-As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>

-## Submitting your solution

-Please push your changes to the `main branch` of this repository.
-You can push one or more commits. <br>

-Once you are finished with the task, please click the `Complete task` link on <a href="https://app.codescreen.com/#/codescreentest55f97908-80c5-43b1-bc5c-96248c47fa5c" target="_blank">this screen</a>.